Emotions

 dry mouth and headaches.
 We also feel emotions in our chest,

-like chest pain, a fast heart rate, fast breathing, a thumping heart
+chest pain, a fast heart rate, fast breathing, a thumping heart

 or palpitations.
 Love doesn't hurt,